themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 <p class="center">[source code subject.js](https://github.com/tiagorg/design-patterns-examples/blob/master/observer/subject.js)</p>
 <p class="center">[source code client.js](https://github.com/tiagorg/design-patterns-examples/blob/master/observer/client.js)</p>

-- Notifier method is called -> all the observers will execute.
+- Notifier is called -> all the observers will execute.
 - *Reduced coupling:* Observers and Subject can live without each other, but the Subject has references to the Observers.

 ---